revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Annotations are like meta-tags that you can add to you code and apply them to methods or in class.
-The annotation in JUnit gives us information about test methods, which methods are going to run before & after test methods, which methods run before & after all the methods, which methods or class will be ignore during execution.
+Annotations are like meta-tags that you can add to your code and apply  to methods or in class.
+The annotation in JUnit gives us information about test methods, which methods are going to run before & after test methods, which methods run before & after all the methods, and which methods or classes will be ignored during execution.

 </blockquote>
 </details>